Kangaroo Jack (2003) / Adventure-Comedy

 Screenplay: Steve Bing, Scott Rosenberg

-Although I'm not giving KANGAROO JACK a positive review, some people may be surprised that I am not going to be as harsh on it as many other critics have been.
-While I hate producer Jerry Bruckheimer's style of films about as much as any other reviewer, I make it a pledge to try to review each movie on its own merits, and not just use it as an excuse to thwack my favorite target just one more time.
+Although I'm not giving Kangaroo Jack a positive review, some people may be surprised that I am not going to be as harsh on it as many other critics have been.
+While I hate producer Jerry Bruckheimer's (Bad Company, Pearl Harbor) style of films about as much as any other reviewer, I make it a pledge to try to review each movie on its own merits, and not just use it as an excuse to thwack my favorite target just one more time.
 Truth be told, if anyone still needs a thwacking, it's Bruckheimer, so I won't say any other critic is being unfair, even if they are going overboard for what turns out to be rather innocuous fare.

-There was another film which came out not too long before this, also set in the Australian outback, THE CROCODILE HUNTER: COLLISION COURSE, and it's interesting to note how similar they are in plot.
+There was another film which came out not too long before this, also set in the Australian outback, The Crocodile Hunter: Collision Course, and it's interesting to note how similar they are in plot.
 In the Steve Irwin flick, he tries to capture an elusive crocodile, while being chased by special agents out to get the beacon it has swallowed.
-In KANGAROO JACK, instead of a croc, we have a kangaroo wearing a jacket which contains $50,000 that is supposed to be delivered to a baddie in Australia by Charlie, the stepson of a Brooklyn gangster, and his lifelong pal, Louis.
+In Kangaroo Jack, instead of a croc, we have a kangaroo wearing a jacket which contains $50,000 that is supposed to be delivered to a baddie in Australia by Charlie (O'Connell, Buying the Cow), the stepson of a Brooklyn gangster, and his lifelong pal, Louis (Anderson, Barbershop).
 Charlie and Louis know that their lives might be on the line if they don't retrieve the money, so with the help of a local wildlife expert, they set about trying to lure the kangaroo close enough to get the package before the Aussie gang or New York hitmen catch them first.

 ONE MAJOR WARNING FOR PARENTS: don't be fooled by the PG rating.
 You may not want younger children seeing so many guns on display, some very crude humor, and sexual innuendo tossed about liberally.
 I'm not sure how this came in under the MPAA radar, but this should be rated PG-13, and a strong one at that.